 4. If you love magnificent views and watersports, try Highland Perthshire

 Commonly referred to as the gateway to the Highlands, northern Perthshire is located in the heart of Scotland.
 For walkers, there are plenty of Munros and hills to walk, while anglers can enjoy superb river and loch fishing.
-Discover an area where you can enjoy watersports, romantic castles, gardens, great music festivals and events.
-Discover Highland Perthshire.
+Discover alternative holiday destinations where you can enjoy watersports, romantic castles, gardens, great music festivals and events.

-5. If you love a small island with a lot of action, try Cumbrae
+5. If you love the idea of a holiday on a small Scottish island, try Cumbrae

-The Isle of Cumbrae, also known as Great Cumbrae, is only a 10 minute ferry ride from Largs, making this one of Scotland’s most accessible islands.
+The Isle of Cumbrae, also known as Great Cumbrae, is only a 10 minute ferry ride from Largs on the mainland, making this one of Scotland’s most accessible islands.
 The unspoilt coastline is a popular destination for watersports enthusiasts, cyclists, walkers and nature lovers alike.
-Discover Cumbrae.

 6. If you love beautiful scenery and outdoor pursuits, try Lanarkshire

-7. If you love peaceful walking in beautiful scenery, try the Angus countryside and glens
+7. If you love peaceful walks in the Scottish countryside, try the Angus countryside and glens

 8. If you love island hopping, try the Shetland islands